When working with data, one of the most common questions is: “How is my data changing over time?”

 Now, the line chart will be divided into sales for each quarter of a specific year.

 As we can see after breaking down the data into quarters, separate sections are created for each year, displaying their quarterly sales in a single continuous part.
-Here, the first line chart has no connection with the other one hence it is a discrete chart.
+Here, the first line chart is not connected to the other one; hence, it is a discrete chart.

 Check out: Bullet Chart in Tableau

-- To display the sales values in each quarter for specific years, add the Sales to the Label card in the Marks section.
+- To display sales values for each quarter in specific years, add Sales to the Label card in the Marks section.

-This is how you can create a discrete line chart in Tableau, where each section displays a line chart that has no relationship with the other sections’ line charts.
+This is how you can create a discrete line chart in Tableau, where each section displays a line chart with no relationship to the others.

 There are a few instances when you can confuse a discrete line chart with a continuous one.
-Although we can differentiate between the green and blue colors of fields, some discrete charts appear as continuous.
+Although we can differentiate between green and blue fields, some discrete charts appear continuous.

 For example, if we remove the Year(Order date) from the above chart, the Rows will have a discrete part of all the quarters.
-Here, Quarter 1 (Q1) will display the sales of Q1 for all years.
+Here, Quarter 1 (Q1) displays the sales for Q1 across all years.

 To determine the years, we again need to add the Year (Order date).
 This will display the discrete line charts.
 To see the connection between all the years for each quarter, we need to create a continuous line chart.